5 common SMSF mistakes you must avoid

 If for some reason you’re unable to put your SMSF assets in the name of the trustees, supporting documentation that proves the asset belongs to the fund, such as declarations of trust or trustee minutes, need to be shown.

 Why does this matter?
-If a member becomes bankrupt, investments in the name of the fund are protected from the member’s creditors in most cases so making sure the names are correct could save you money down the track.
+If a member becomes bankrupt, investments in the name of the fund are protected from the member’s creditors in most cases.
+Making sure the names are correct could save you money down the track.

 3. They break the rules